lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 ---
-title: Sending Data to P5 for Analog Controls
+title: Making a Controller - Sending Data to P5
 weight: '1'
 ---